Travis-Song-Data/Travis_Resume_Template/docs/index.md

 __Research and Business Development Center for [Levvel 3D]__,

 - Annotated 3D cloud-point files of warehouses to create virtual model
-- Report to software team about bugs and other software issues
+- Identified and reported to software team about bugs and other software issues
-- Analyze and collaborate to fix bugs in python
+- Analyzed and collaborated with cross-functional team to fix bugs in python and document results

 `Jan 2022 -`
 __Machine Learning Engineer__, Homeowner Insights